1. Bookkeeping Skills and Experience

 reconciliations and a few reports which are good for very small home

 ...but for a bookkeeping business I recommend

-purchasing the advanced program because it will enable flexibility in
+purchasing the advanced software because it will enable flexibility in

 what you can offer to a client, and will prevent you getting frustrated

 may have already purchased bookkeeping software and will be able to give